 Our paid services such as social media advertising and PPC do have a minimum spend if they are being done independently rather than alongside an SEO campaign.

-We do not work off packages and would openly say that any digital agency that does should be avoided.
-As mentioned in the previous answer, there are many factors that contribute towards the price of a campaign from competition and sector through to age of website and scope of the campaign.
-Our SEO campaigns are based off of a day rate, and we will recommend a set number of days work per month based on our findings to achieve results in a set period of time (3-6 months as standard).
+Our SEO campaigns are based on a day rate, and we will recommend a set number of days work per month based on our findings to achieve results in a set period of time (3-6 months as standard).

-- My business is in London, Red Cow are based in Manchester.
-Does this matter?
+- My Business Is in London, Red Cow is Based in Manchester.
+Does This Matter?

-For paid campaigns, normally we simply have a one month notice period with no minimum contract length.
+For paid campaigns, normally, we ask for a one month notice period.

 ‘Evergreen content’ is the ideal type of content for your website, this content that never goes out of date, it is informative, it explains a process and won’t need updating frequently, the opposite to this would be a breaking news article that may need to be updated minutes or hours later.
 Google has a very sophisticated algorithm that recognises the type of content you have on your site compared to others that are like it – therefore you need to keep an eye on what your main competitors are doing and at the very least mirror it, if not better it.
 Of course this is easier said than done depending on the resources you have available, this is why as part of our SEO retainer we will as a minimum write weekly long tail keyword optimised blog posts for your site to assist with content turnover.

 Yes, we have in-house content writers who specialise in a variety of different fields from law to commercial property, fashion, manufacturing and health.
-Our copywriters are trained to be able to write about any subject, they will research a field, speak to the client and then produce high quality content.
-The most important element of content writing is understanding what Google wants to see in that content, how it needs to be structured, what kinds of keyword mentions it needs, the length, the internal linking and so on.
+Our copywriters are trained to be able to write about any subject, they will research a field, speak to the client and then produce high-quality content.
+The most important element of content writing is understanding what search engines want to see, how it needs to be structured and how your keywords could operate within itself.